New Year, New You – Start Now!

 Standard 360 feedback

 We have created a range of six standard 360 feedback questionnaires and reports, covering six major areas where 360 feedback is often used.
 These are designed to make 360 feedback accessible to both small and larger businesses, and to be as easy as possible to set up and use.
-They available to purchase via our website at £40 per participant.
+They available to purchase via our website at £42 per participant (including VAT).
 The six areas are Leadership, Management, Customer Service, Sales, Emotional Intelligence and Resilience.

 The participant can nominate any number of people to provide feedback, although we suggest nominating 8-12 colleagues.
 The respondents are categorised by role e.g. Line Manager, Peers, Direct Reports, Customers etc. Depending on the type of 360 feedback you are undertaking, your role and the size of your organisation, you may have five people providing feedback, and you may have twenty-five, but the cost is the same.